Every year more and more Canadians are enjoying the freedom of RVing.

-Hitting the open road with a camper or a motor home is a great way to kick off an adventure.
-More and more Canadians are enjoying the freedoms of RVing.
-However, as anyone who has driven an RV can attest – being behind the wheel of one of these larger vehicles is quite different from driving a car.
+Anyone who has driven an RV can attest – being behind the wheel of one of these larger vehicles is quite different from driving a car.

-Keep Your Eyes on the Road.
+Keep your eyes on the road.

 As a result, you’ll want to maintain a clear view of the road, preferably remaining 12 to 15 seconds behind traffic at highway speeds.
-If your RV is equipped with rear view cameras, make sure you make use of them while driving and not simply while in reverse.
+If your RV is equipped with rear view cameras, make sure to make use of them while driving and not simply while in reverse.
 Stay aware of other cars around you and the flow of traffic at all times.